Catholic Church and theatre: United States

-In the United States in the 19th century, actors endured the Church’s antitheatrical attacks, which included "social humiliations, aggressive animosity toward their profession and their lowly reputation.
+In the United States in the 19th century, actors endured the Church's antitheatrical attacks, which included "social humiliations, aggressive animosity toward their profession and their lowly reputation.
 Religious attitude toward theatre not only hampered the profession as a whole but also humiliated them as individuals which also affected their family members".
-In the 1860s, James H. McVicker a theatre professional in Chicago had seen "a child refused admittance to a school, for a reason that the parents were connected with a theatre."
-In the same decade, the actress Anna Cora Mowatt stated that "being an actress, people considered her and all the actresses as immoral, flighty, silly buffoons who are not to be taken seriously for a moment."
-This was due to the low reputation the Roman Catholic Church had given to the theatre.
-The theatre was affected financially as well because in "many areas, townspeople were scared away from viewing the performances under the Church’s influence, and the difficulty in attracting audiences resulted in inability to pay actors living wages and forced some to abandon their professions."
-Travelling troupes, who perform in different cities had experienced difficulties getting help from the locals with the tasks of "finding a place to sleep, suitable place to perform, finding carpenters to build basic set ups, and finding musicians, etc., and the lack of local help was due to religious objection."
-The Church also influenced greatly in producing new actors as many parents, worried about the low reputation of the profession, discouraged their children from pursuing the career as an actor.
-"Noah Ludlow had to flee home to pursue his dream in theatre which his parents disapproved of, and even much later when he got married, his wife’s family pressured him to abandon his career on stage."
+In the 1860s, James H. McVicker, a theatre professional in Chicago, had seen "a child refused admittance to a school, for a reason that the parents were connected with a theatre".
+In the same decade, the actress Anna Cora Mowatt stated that "being an actress, people considered her and all the actresses as immoral, flighty, silly buffoons who are not to be taken seriously for a moment".
+That was due to the low reputation that the Roman Catholic Church had given to the theatre, which was affected financially as well because in "many areas, townspeople were scared away from viewing the performances under the Church’s influence, and the difficulty in attracting audiences resulted in inability to pay actors living wages and forced some to abandon their professions".

+Travelling troupes, which performed in different cities, had experienced difficulties getting help from the locals with the tasks of "finding a place to sleep, suitable place to perform, finding carpenters to build basic set ups, and finding musicians, etc., and the lack of local help was due to religious objection".
+The Church also influenced greatly the producing of new actors, as many parents, worried about the low reputation of the profession, discouraged their children from pursuing the career as an actor.
+"Noah Ludlow had to flee home to pursue his dream in theatre which his parents disapproved of, and even much later when he got married, his wife’s family pressured him to abandon his career on stage".